gavri-do7/Latel/README.md

 # Latel

-Latel is a GUI communication chat room, using diffrent technologies such as GLFW OpenCV MySQL Non-Blocking Sockets.
-The project contains both a CLI for the server and GUI for the user, both client and server side were codded in c++.
+# 🚀 Latel - C++ Chat Room App
+Latel is a lightweight C++ chat room app with a GUI for users and a CLI for the server.
+It’s built using a mix of powerful tools like GLFW, OpenCV, MySQL, and non-blocking sockets to keep everything fast and responsive.

+# 🔧 What’s Inside:
+🖥️ GUI client using GLFW for a smooth and simple interface

+🛠️ CLI server for managing connections and messages

+⚡ Non-blocking sockets for real-time communication

+🗃️ MySQL for storing user data and chat info

+🎥 OpenCV support (for future image/video features)

+# 💻 Built With:
+C++ (both client and server)

+GLFW

+OpenCV

+MySQL

+BSD-style non-blocking networking

 ## Screenshots